 Camp Braveheart: NGMC provides a day camp for children and teens who have experienced the death of a close friend or family member.
-This camp is FREE and available to any youth in the community who has experienced a significant death.
-Facilitated by a team of licensed social workers, therapists and trained volunteers, Camp Braveheart is a structured, supportive environment which provides campers with vocabulary to talk about death, loss and intense emotions; healthy ways to cope with those intense emotions; opportunities to talk about and remember their loved ones; a safe place to talk about changes, fears and frustrations; and the chance to interact with other children/teens with similar losses.
+This camp is free and available to any youth in the community who has experienced a significant death.
+Facilitated by a team of licensed social workers, therapists and trained volunteers, Camp Braveheart is a structured, supportive environment which provides campers with vocabulary to talk about death, loss and intense emotions; healthy ways to cope with those intense emotions; opportunities to talk about and remember their loved ones; a safe place to talk about changes, fears and frustrations: and the chance to interact with other children/teens with similar losses.

-School Based Bereavement Support Groups: Braveheart counselors guide grief support groups at area schools.
+School Based Bereavement Support

+Groups: Braveheart counselors guide grief support groups at area schools.
 Counselors understand children's natural resiliency and can help them navigate their feelings based on individual emotional and developmental needs.

-STEMI Conference: Hosted each year by NGMC, the Northeast Georgia Regional STEMI Conference brings together paramedics, EMS staff and doctors from across the state.
-They meet to discuss the state of the Northeast Georgia Regional STEMI System - a collaborative effort between Northeast Georgia Medical Center and EMS in 15 counties across the region to provide fast and efficient treatment to patients suffering severe heart attacks known as STEMI (S-T Segment Elevation Myocardial Infarction).
+STEMI Summit: Hosted each year by NGMC, the Northeast Georgia Regional

+STEMI Summit brings together paramedics, EMS staff and doctors from across the state.
+They meet to discuss the state of the Northeast Georgia Regional STEMI System - a collaborative effort between NGMC and EMS in 15 counties across the region to provide fast and efficient treatment to patients suffering severe heart attacks known as STEMI (S-T Segment Elevation Myocardial Infarction).
 Keynote speakers at the conference include the nation's leading cardiologists and experts in the study of regional approaches to heart attack care.
-The STEMI program benefits all patients, regardless of ability to pay.
+The STEMI system benefits all patients, regardless of ability to pay.

-Mended Hearts: Mended Hearts, Inc., is a nationwide support organization for individuals with heart disease, including persons recovering from heart attacks, angioplasty or open heart surgery.
+Mended Hearts: Mended

+Hearts, Inc., is a nationwide support organization for individuals with heart disease, including persons recovering from heart attacks, angioplasty or open heart surgery.
 Mended Hearts volunteers visit cardiac patients and their families before and after surgeries and help answer questions and concerns, offer hope and encouragement and share educational materials.
-In FY14, Mended Hearts volunteers provided 5,455 patient visits.
+Since August 2002, members of Chapter 302 at NGMC have donated 20,000 hours of community service and visited more than 21,000 patients.

-In keeping with guidelines for community benefit reporting, NGMC did not include quantitative data on the following programs/projects, but they do meet health needs in the community identified via the 2013 (the most recent) Community Health Needs Assessment and warrant inclusion in this summary:
+In keeping with guidelines for community benefit reporting, NGMC did not include quantitative data on the following programs/projects, but they do meet health needs in the community identified via the 2013 Community Health Needs Assessment and warrant inclusion in this summary: